bishtj/azure-active-directory/README.md

 # azure-active-directory
-This project is a sample project to create azure user groups and roles.
+This project is a sample project to create azure user groups and roles for users.

 ## Run steps
 Navigate to project root directory and run following command